 First Book Insights is a nonpartisan research initiative that leverages proprietary data generated from 25 years of working with educators serving kids in need.
 Through surveys, focus groups and formal studies, First Book uses this knowledge to advance the field with focused investment and impact.

-In underserved communities, increased anxiety around Deferred Action for Childhood Arrivals (DACA) and racism is impeding learning and increasing demands on educators, according to survey results gathered by First Book.
+In underserved communities, increased anxiety around immigration policies and racism is getting in the way of learning and increasing demands on educators, according to survey results gathered by First Book.

-The First Book-Molina Health Needs Assessment gathered input from more than 2,100 First Book members, who exclusively serve low-income communities, to identify the most significant barriers to health and wellness faced by their students.
-The results revealed that educators saw mental health, or a combination of mental and physical health, as an obstacle to academic success by nearly 90 percent of respondents.
+The First Book-Molina Health Needs Assessment gathered input from more than 2,100 First Book members to identify the most significant barriers to health and wellness faced by kids in need.
+The results revealed that educators saw mental health, or a combination of mental and physical health, as an obstacle to academic success.

 The Stories for All Project: 60,000 New Books to Increase Diversity, Promote Inclusivity

-In a survey of the educators First Book serves, 90 percent of respondents agreed that the children in their programs would be more enthusiastic readers if they had access to books with characters, stories, and images that reflect their lives and their neighborhoods.
+In a survey of the educators First Book serves, 90 percent of respondents agreed that the children in their programs would be more enthusiastic readers if they had access to books with characters, stories, and images that reflect their lives.